efdevcon/DIPs/DIPs/DIP-65.md

 - 0% commission on all bookings.
 - 1:1 crypto payments with no additional fees.

-**For Devcon:**
+**For Devconnect (2025):**
 - No cost.
-- No funding or technical resources required from Devcon.
+- No funding or technical resources required from Devconnect (2025).

 ---

 ## Timeline

 The Betrusty team already operates a functional environment and has experience with on-chain integrations.
-The branded landing page can go live within 1 week of approval and requires no technical resources from the Devcon team.
+The branded landing page can go live within 1 week of approval and requires no technical resources from the Devconnect (2025) team.
 The design will be shared for prior review.

 ---

 ## Conclusion

-The solution is entirely opt-in and does not interfere with any existing Devcon workflows.
+The solution is entirely opt-in and does not interfere with any existing Devconnect (2025) workflows.
 It can be communicated as an added benefit without replacing hotel agreements or traditional booking platforms.

-If successfully implemented, this collaboration will allow Devcon to:
+If successfully implemented, this collaboration will allow Devconnect (2025) to:

 - Provide a decentralized, accessible housing solution aligned with Ethereum values.
 - Offer a smooth, real-world web3 experience that solves a concrete problem.